 - Base Salary

-- Cash Incentive Compensation and, when appropriate, Cash Bonuses
+- · Cash Incentive Compensation and, when appropriate, Cash Bonuses

 - Equity Incentive Compensation

-- · Benefits and Certain Perguisites
+- Benefits and Certain Perquisites

 General.
 The compensation committee considers Company information, historical compensation information about each executive officer and data derived from market sources, including data regarding peer companies, as points of reference for the appropriate mix of compensation elements.
 Historically, total annual cash compensation, which consists of base salary, cash incentive compensation and bonuses, has been targeted above the median of the Industry Peer Group (as defined below) while equity incentive compensation has been targeted at or above the seventy-fifth percentile of the Industry Peer Group.
-Total direct compensation, which includes both total annual cash compensation and equity incentive compensation, but excludes other compensation, has been targeted historically between the sixtieth and seventy-fifth percentiles of the Industry Peer Group for our named executive officers.
+Total direct compensation, which includes both total annual cash compensation, has been targeted historically between the sixtieth and seventy-fifth percentiles of the Industry Peer Group for our named executive officers.